6 Best Mercury Alternatives for 2026

 5. Bluevine

-Traditional banking features like check deposits remain essential for certain business models despite digital-first trends.
-Bluevine offers a reliable business banking platform designed to support small business growth with competitive interest rates on checking accounts.
+Bluevine offers business banking designed to support small business growth with competitive interest rates on checking accounts and traditional banking features like check deposits.

 Core capabilities

-• Extended FDIC coverage: Substantial protection through sweep networks with partner banks exceeding standard limits
+- Extended FDIC coverage: Protection through sweep networks with partner banks exceeding standard limits

 When not to choose Bluevine

 Bluevine works best for businesses that still receive checks or handle cash deposits regularly.
-Companies with fully digital payment flows won't benefit from these traditional banking features and should evaluate platforms with stronger expense automation like Ramp or unified operations like Rho.
+Companies with fully digital payment flows should evaluate platforms with stronger expense automation.

 Pricing